 Vista Hills Elementary School, home of the Crusaders, was built in 1977.
 Currently a Title One School with a student population of approximately 650 students, our school proudly serves students in PPCD and Kinder through 6th grade.
 There is a bilingual section in each grade level that serves our bilingual population.
-It is located off Lomaland and La Subida Dr. School colors are red, black and white.
+It is located off Lomaland and La Subida Dr. School colors are red, black, and white.
 We are a feeder school to both Desert View Middle and Hanks High School.
 Vista Hills goal is to develop the "whole child."
 Student success has always been a tradition here at Vista Hills.

-Ysleta's EngageMe Initiative provided all 3rd through 6th grade with either a HP Stream or Chromebook for instructional use.
-Vista Hills has taken that same initiative and provided all 2nd grade students with their own Chromebook.
+Ysleta's EngageMe Initiative provided all 3rd through 6th grade with either an HP Stream or Chromebook for instructional use.
+Vista Hills has taken that same initiative and provided all 2nd-grade students with their own Chromebook.
 Computers on Wheels give students in Kindergarten and First grade the same opportunity to have access to a device for

-6:00 PM YISD Board of Trustees Meeting
+6:00 PM YISD Board of Trustees Workshop

 6:00 PM YISD Board of Trustee Meeting